 3. Use your food processor

 Don't bother hand chopping 6 onions and two heads of garlic – you will never want to batch cook again!
 Instead, use your food processor to help whenever you can for the most efficient cooking.
-This is also ideal for sauces and purees.
-Why not batch cook and store some Apple Prune and Cinnamon Purée in handy 4-6 Month Weaning pots for a perfect baby led weaning meal, or healthy family friendly dessert any night of the week.
+Our Baby Food Chopper is a handheld chopper, that allows you to easily chop raw vegetables and requires no electricity; making chopping veg quick and easy

 4. Double up

 For some recipes, such as soups and stews, aim to under cook your vegetables slightly.
 They will get a second round of cooking when preparing the meal at a later stage.
 This will ensure freshness and prevent them becoming mushy during the second cooking!
-Try this Hearty Vegetable Soup which is perfect for batch cooking.
+Try this Minestrone Soup - perfect for batch cooking and baby-friendly too!
 Simply reduce cooking time by about 10 minutes and freeze before blending for the best results.

 6. Cool foods fully

 Let all dishes come to room temperature for at least 30 minutes before freezing them.
-Never let them stay at room temperature for more than 2 hours as bacteria can start to grow.
-Place in the fridge for about ½ an hour more before freezing.
+Never let them stay at room temperature for more than 2 hours as this encourages bacteria growth.
+If freezing, cool in the fridge for about ½ an hour at least before you pop anything in the freezer.
 When defrosting, transfer the container to the fridge overnight or heat it directly in the container; never let food defrost on the counter top!

-Place your Mummy Cooks containers in a zip-lock bag and label the bag.
-You can also stick each pot to determine their contents.
-Include the name and date and use within 3 months.
-This will ensure you don't lose any nutrients and enjoy the best flavour from your frozen meals!
+Label all your batch cooks with the name of the contents and date you cooked it.
+Always use any frozen meals within 3 months.
+This will ensure you don't lose any nutrients and enjoy the best flavour from all your cooking!